marinasundstrom/marinas-blog/PersonalSite/wwwroot/pages/about.md

 Some of my interests are taking walks in beautiful nature, philosophizing while enjoying a good cup of coffee, and making tasty cocktails.

-My favorite cocktail at the moment is [Margarita](https://en.wikipedia.org/wiki/Margarita).
-I enjoy it with two slices of Jalapeño which give it a spicy edge.
-Now and then, I also enjoy a classic ["Old Fashioned"](https://en.wikipedia.org/wiki/Old_fashioned_(cocktail)).

 Btw.
 I'm a cat person.

 Here is a more extensive [presentation](/presentation) of myself.